 Service limitations of MySQL Database on Azure

-MySQL Database on Azure currently has the following limitations.
+This article discusses the current service limitations of MySQL Database on Azure.
 If you have any questions, contact technical support.

-- As MySQL Database on Azure uses customized user account authentication plug-ins, user accounts can only be created in the Azure portal.
-Users cannot directly create database user accounts using the SQL command line.
+- Because MySQL Database on Azure uses the customized user-account authentication plug-in, you can create a user account only in the Azure portal, and you cannot create a new database user account directly by using the SQL command line.

-- You can create databases only by using the management portal.
-Directly creating databases by using the SQL command line is not supported.
+- You can create databases only by using the Azure portal.
+Creating databases directly by using the SQL command line is not supported.

-- Users do not have shutdown permissions, so users cannot shut down MySQL database servers.
+- Users do not have shutdown permissions, and so you cannot shut down MySQL database servers.

-- Users do not have super permissions, and so cannot change any global variables, for example.
-Find out more about MySQL 5.5 user permissions
+- Users do not have super permissions, and so you cannot change any global variables, for example.

 - Users do not have file permissions.
-Find out more about MySQL 5.5 user permissions.
+For more information, see MySQL 5.7 user permissions.

 The MySQL built-in system tables do not support write permissions.
 The following tables do not currently support read/write permissions: